Jesters Registration Info

 Please note that participants wishing to perform in the culminating performance in March are expected to regularly attend the Jesters program from 10 a.m. to 2 p.m. on Saturdays, January through March.

-The Jesters program at USF offers Junior Jesters to children between the ages of six and 14 who have developmental or physical disabilities.
-Modeled after the traditional Jesters program, which serves adults with disabilities, Junior Jesters offers customized activities in dance and movement, music (instrumental and voice) and theatre, facilitated by local teaching artists.
+The Jesters program at USF offers Junior Jesters to children ages eight and up who have developmental disabilities.
+Modeled after the traditional Jesters program, which serves adults with disabilities, Junior Jesters offers customized art education activities in dance/movement, music (instrumental and voice) and theatre, facilitated by local teaching artists.

 The program meets weekly from September to March, culminating in the spring with an original multimedia performance featuring children, teen and adult participants.
 The Jesters and Junior Jesters programs begin in September and meet each Saturday from 10 a.m. to noon in USF’s North Campus building at 2702 Spring Street, across from the main campus.

 The Jesters program at USF offers a summer performing arts program for individuals with disabilities.
 The six-week summer program includes dance/movement, stories, theatre, percussion and music (instrumental and voice) activities, and creates a template for the next year’s spring Jesters performance.
 Participants may have an active role in the performance if they choose, but it is not required.

 The summer program is available to anyone with a disability, regardless of his or her involvement with the traditional Jesters program.

 The Jesters program is funded in part by AWS Foundation and the Indiana Arts Commission.